-Actuarial assumptions used in the June 30, 2020 valuation were based on the results of actuarial experience studies.
-The most recent four-year experience study in the General Employees Plan was completed in 2019.
-The assumption changes were adopted by the Board and become effective with the July 1, 2020 actuarial valuation.
+Actuarial assumptions for the General Employees Plan are reviewed every four years.
+The most recent four-year experience study for the General Employees Plan was completed in 2019.
+The assumption changes were adopted by the Board and became effective with the July 1, 2020 actuarial valuation.

-The following changes in actuarial assumptions and plan provisions occurred in 2020.
+The following changes in actuarial assumptions and plan provisions occurred in 2021.